rackerlabs/design-system/_component_design/text-fields.md

 ### Character or word counter
  * Use character or word counters if there is a character or word limit on the input.
- * The counter is right justified within the control grop
+ * Justify the counter to the right within the control group.
- * Displayed as a ratio of characters used and the character limit
+ * Display the counter as a ratio of characters used to the character limit for the input field.
- * format: characters used / character limit
+ * **Format:** `characters used / character limit`.
+For example, `5/10`.
 {% endcolumn %}

 {% column right:"hxCol-8 hxCol-xs-12 hxCol-sm-12 hxCol-md-8 hxCol-lg-8" %}